Double Fairness Policy Learning: Integrating Action Fairness and Outcome Fairness in Decision-making: Theoretical Results

-Theorem~\ref{thm:pset} shows that, up to a constant factor, the Hausdorff distance between the estimated and true Pareto fairness sets is bounded by \(\kappa\).
+\begin{theorem} Suppose that the conditions in Theorem~\ref{them:regret} and Assumption~\ref{asmp: sep} hold, then almost surely, where $\kappa$ is the slack parameter in Algorithm \ref{alg}. \end{theorem} Theorem~\ref{thm:pset} shows that, up to a constant factor, the Hausdorff distance between the estimated and true Pareto fairness sets is bounded by \(\kappa\).
 Recall that \(\kappa\) is determined by two terms: the estimation error in the fairness metrics and the discretization error \(K^{-1}\).
 If \(K^{-1}\) is chosen to be asymptotically negligible relative to the estimation error, then the resulting bound is driven by the estimation error.

 Building on the general results above, the following subsection presents an in-depth analysis of equal opportunity and counterfactual fairness.